 Also under Sampson’s leadership, the RSIC tried to take advantage of a provision in the IRA to purchase more land for the Colony.
 With input from E. M. Johnstone, a BIA land field agent, LaVatta, and Bowler, a proposal for the purchase of 1,080 acres between Highway 40 and the Southern Pacific Railroad tracks in the Truckee Canyon was submitted to the Commissioner of Indian Affairs on January 25, 1937.

 Unfortunately, this land purchase never came to fruition as the federal government’s field agent, active agent, and superintendent, could not agree on how to proceed.
 While, the RSIC continued to make build it sovereignty and explore economic opportunities for its members, U.S. President Dwight D. Eisenhower changed the federal government’s policy toward American Indians and began the Termination Era.

 To deal with the Indians nationwide, Eisenhower sought complete elimination of the U.S. government’s trust responsibility to the tribes.
 This meant that scores of tribes lost their federal benefits and support services, along with tribal jurisdiction over their lands.

 All told, the Termination Era, which lasted from 1945 to 1968, eliminated 109 tribal governments and reservations.
 Fortunately, no tribes in Nevada were terminated.

-Finally, in 1970, U.S. President Gerald Nixon developed the latest national policy toward Indians, Tribal Self-Determination.
+Finally, in 1970, U.S. President Richard Nixon developed the latest national policy toward Indians, Tribal Self-Determination.
 Self-Determination gave autonomy to tribes by allowing the Indians to control their own affairs and be independent of federal oversight without being cut off from federal support.

 Today, the RSIC has expanded its original land base to just over 15,400 acres.
 The Colony employees over 350 employees and more than half are The People.